asyncapi/template-for-generator-templates/README.md

 Recommended place to create reusable chunks is the `partials` folder.
 The reusable parts can be located both in the `template` folder as in another named folder.
 The only exception is the `hooks` folder, it is reserved for the Generator.

-### Using JS in template
+#### Using JS in template

-When you use React, you are actually using JS, so you can apply conditions to rendering, split functionality into separate/reusable functions, create compisition, extend/mix functions etc.
+When you use React, you are actually using JS, so you can apply conditions to rendering, split functionality into separate/reusable functions, create a composition, extend/mix functions etc.

 ```js
 /*